How to Go Spearfishing Safely and Effectively

 2. Gear Up: Essential Equipment

-Spearfishing gear is critical for safety and success.
+Quality spearfishing gear is critical for safety and success.
 Here’s a breakdown of what you’ll need:

 a.
 Speargun or Pole Spear

 • Speargun: Ideal for beginners, spearguns are powerful and precise.
 Choose one based on the type of fish you’re targeting and the environment you’re diving in (reefs vs. open water).
+Note that spearguns are not permitted in some areas.

 • Pole Spear: Simpler and more traditional, pole spears require closer proximity to the fish, making them great for shallow waters or targeting smaller species.